Late-boomer/stream-engine-docs/docs/index.md

 ### Syntax

     #include <tobii/tobii.h>
-    tobii_error_t tobii_wait_for_callbacks( tobii_device_t* device );
+    tobii_error_t tobii_wait_for_callbacks( tobii_engine_t* engine,
+        int device_count, tobii_device_t* const* devices )

 ### Remarks

 Stream engine does not use any threads to do processing or receive data.
-Instead, the function tobii_process_callbacks() have to be called regularly, to receive data from the device and process it.
-The typical use case is to implement your own thread to call tobii_process_callbacks from, and to avoid busy-waiting for data to become available, tobii_wait_for_callbacks can be called before each call to tobii_process_callbacks.
-It will sleep the calling thread until new data is available to process, after which tobii_process_callbacks should be called to process it.
+Instead, the functions tobii_device_process_callbacks() and tobii_device_process_callbacks() have to be called regularly, to receive data from the device and from Tobii Engine, and process it.

+The typical use case is to implement your own thread to call tobii_device_process_callbacks and tobii_engine_process_callbacks from, and to avoid busy-waiting for data to become available, tobii_wait_for_callbacks can be called before each call to tobii_device_process_callbacks and tobii_engine_process_callbacks.
+It will sleep the calling thread until new data is available to process, after which tobii_device_process_callbacks and tobii_engine_process_callbacks should be called to process it.

 In addition to waiting for data, tobii_wait_for_callbacks will also periodically call tobii_update_timesync() to ensure synchronization of system and device timestamps.
 This means you will not have to call tobii_update_timesync() if you